louiskimlevu/louiskimlevu.github.io/index.md

 # Introduction
 As a Solution Architect, my technical goal is to have a good understanding of the most commonly used technologies in IT.
-My area of expertise covers Public Cloud, Cloud native and serverless, Devops, Cloud Migration.
+My area of expertise covers Public Cloud, Cloud native and serverless technologies, Devops/CICD, Cloud Migration tenets.
 I am also intersted in the Data and ML piece.

 # Technologies/methodologies